 Is the camp up high or down in a valley?
 Where will the sun go up?
 Usually it will be really warm if the sun is shining directly on your tent, so depending on whether you want to sleep in or if you want the sun rays on your tent early, this might or might not be the right spot.
 Is it really windy or is the weather forecast telling you something, providing a reason strong enough to put your tent in a special direction?
 Next to a lake it would be more damp but up on a hilltop more windy.
-Be aware of the surroundings and make decisions thereafter.
+Be aware of the surroundings and make decisions accordingly.

 Keep it beautiful

-A beautiful campsite is most often used a lot and all kind of people will be there.
-There is a saying that you should leave a place cleaner then you found it and I most often try my best to do so.
+A beautiful campsite is most often used a lot and all kinds of people will be there.
+There is a saying that you should leave a place cleaner than you found it and I try my best to do so.
 Some people tend to wash pots and pans directly in the water leaving food visible along the waterline for a long time.
 This doesn’t look nice, the place doesn’t have the feeling of being untouched and we definitely did not respect the surrounding nature and the next people to arrive.
 Instead dig a hole and wash everything there.
 Put the dirty water and the rest of the food in the hole and cover it.
 Same procedure while doing number two.
 If you can pass over it or walk next to it without noticing you’ve done perfect!

 I also search for some kind of water source close to the campsite.
 Is the water running, smelly, what is upstream, does it look dirty in any way or is there anything that makes me reluctant to drink it?
 “Big bubbles, no troubles” usually works as a guideline, but I have twice become ill from bacteria.
 Do you have the possibility to filter the water, or perhaps bring water from home?
 If you take water from the stream, do you tell your friends that it is pure enough to drink, or do you just tell them that you will drink this water and leave them to decide for themselves?
 If you’re guiding a group can this choice of words be important?